edu-xored/tracker/README.md

 ## Commands

-CLI is done is the form of a Git plugin and is written in Bash and, may be, C (only if Bash is not enough).
+CLI is done in the form of a Git plugin and is written in Bash and, may be, C (only if Bash is not enough).

 Docs on writing a Git plugin: https://adamcod.es/2013/07/12/how-to-create-git-plugin.html